Torsion-Driven Nonlinearity in Spinless Quantum Mechanics: GENERALIZED QUANTUM DYNAMICS WITH TORSION

 Nonlinear modifications to the Schr\"{o}dinger equation have been extensively studied in various contexts, including soliton dynamics, wave function collapse models, and alternative formulations of quantum mechanics \cite{kostin,Bialynicki75,Bialynicki76,kibble,dekker,DIOSI1987377,PhysRevA.40.1165,PhysRevLett.62.485,WEINBERG1989336,PhysRevA.40.3387,Polchin,penrorse,CZACHOR19971,PhysRevA.57.4122,RevModPhys.85.471,CZACHOR2002139,KOIDE20181472,dieter,al}.
 Our findings extend these phenomenological approaches naturally.
 For instance, logarithmic nonlinear terms emerge in the phenomenological quantization of classical dissipative systems, although they often feature purely imaginary coefficients \cite{kostin,dekker,PhysRevA.40.3387,KOIDE20181472,dieter}.

 The nonlinear extension of quantum mechanics in a flat space has been studied \cite{Bialynicki75,Bialynicki76}, where the log-nonlinear term is identified as the most viable candidate.
 Our equation (\ref{eqn:log-schriedinger}) matches this result, preserving essential quantal properties such as the Born rule and Ehrenfest theorem, thus ensuring classical-quantum correspondence.
 In contrast to Refs.\ \cite{Bialynicki75,Bialynicki76}, which treat the logarithmic coefficient as a free parameter, our formulation derives it explicitly from torsion.
-However, the positive sign of our nonlinear term, as suggested by Refs.\ \cite{Bialynicki75,Bialynicki76}, indicates that the resulting nonlinear equation might lack stationary solutions—raising open questions about the stability of the wave function.
+However, the positive sign of our nonlinear term, as suggested by Refs.\ \cite{Bialynicki75,Bialynicki76}, indicates that the resulting nonlinear equation might lack stationary solutions, raising open questions about the stability of the wave function.

-In the SVM quantization, both the form and the coefficient of the nonlinear term depend on the choice of Lagrangian.
-A time-dependent Lagrangian that violates time-reversal symmetry gives rise to a different nonlinear term with a purely imaginary coefficient \cite{KOIDE20181472,PhysRevA.40.3387}.
-Meanwhile, choosing a hyperspherical surface yields a log-nonlinear term with a negative real coefficient associated with the Ricci scalar \cite{KOIDE20192713}.
-Notably, the Gross-Pitaevskii equation is obtained by the SVM quantization of an ideal fluid Lagrangian \cite{Koide11}.
-These examples underscore the adaptability of SVM as a natural framework for extending quantum theory nonlinearly.
+Furthermore, it gives rise to other well-studied theoretical implications, including: (i) asymptotic classicality, where initially non-orthogonal states can evolve to become perfectly distinguishable \cite{mielnik}; (ii) the potential for superluminal signaling \cite{gisin}; and (iii) the violation of the mixture equivalence principle, wherein distinct physical preparations of the same density matrix evolve differently \cite{pttr-6kj7}.
+Crucially, since the strength of our nonlinear term is governed by the torsion magnitude, the experimental non-observation of these phenomena provides a powerful method to constrain its value, implying that the magnitude of $s(t)$ must be extremely small.